Tax Preparation Services for Personal Taxpayers

 ID

-Also, the social security cards or accurate social security numbers for filers and dependents.
-A mistake in a single digit can delay any refunds due to you.
+All tax filers should provide copies of their driver’s licenses.
+We require social security cards or accurate security numbers for filers and dependents.
+A mistake in a single digit can delay any refunds due.

 PROOF OF INCOME

-Proof of income starts with wages earned from your job(s), and documentation is provided from your employer with W-2s.
-Other sources of income can also include some of the following:
+Proof of income is documentation that demonstrates earnings over time.
+The first items to consider are any wages earned from jobs—employers provide documentation in W-2s.
+Other sources of income can include the following:

 rental income